-Dr. Matthew Wunder serves as executive director.
+Dr. Matthew Wunder is the executive director and a co-founder of Da Vinci Schools.
 He has 24 years of experience as an administrator, teacher, and counselor.
+Steve Wallis is principal of Da Vinci Science and a co-founder of Da Vinci Schools.

-Da Vinci Schools are governed by a strong Board of Trustees: Chet Pipkin, founder, chairman, president and CEO of Belkin International; Dr. Donald Brann, former superintendent of the Wiseburn School District; Gary Wayland, co-founder of Wayland and Vukadinovich and president of the Manhattan Beach Athletic Foundation; Art Lofton, vice-president and CIO at Northrop Grumman; and Cheryl Cook, a Da Vinci parent and community leader.
+Da Vinci Schools are governed by an influential Board of Trustees: Chet Pipkin, founder, chairman, president and CEO of Belkin International; Dr. Donald Brann, former superintendent of the Wiseburn School District; Gary Wayland, co-founder of Wayland and Vukadinovich and president of the Manhattan Beach Athletic Foundation; Art Lofton, vice-president and CIO at Northrop Grumman; and Cheryl Cook, a Da Vinci parent and community leader.